mizuyoukanao/nthaka-wiimote/README.md

 ## Overview

-With the inclusion of USB in the Nintendo Switch (codename: NX), several automated operation solutions using MCU have emerged.
-Currently, sophisticated methods have become common where, through two wiring paths: `PC->MCU->NX` and `NX->HDMI Video Capture->PC`, video feedback is received and calculations are performed on the PC side to transmit operations.
+With the Nintendo Switch (codename: NX) now equipped with the widely-used USB interface, several automated operation solutions using MCU have come to light.
+Presently, the prevalent method involves two wiring paths: `PC->MCU->NX` and `NX->HDMI Video Capture->PC`.
+Through these, video feedback is obtained, processed on the PC side, and then operations are transmitted accordingly.

 This library primarily focuses on the MCU aspect mentioned above.
 Regardless of the microcontroller or protocol used, its firmware would be abstracted to "receive byte arrays through communication, convert it into a data structure representing the next state of the gamepad, and reflect it to the NX."